QualInsight/qualinsight-plugins-sonarqube-badges/README.md

 ## Conclusion

 New feature ideas and contributions are more than welcome.
 A [Google group](https://groups.google.com/forum/#!forum/svg-status) named [SVG Status](https://groups.google.com/forum/#!forum/svg-status) has been created in order to facilitate discussions about this plugin.
+This project's quality can be followed on [Nemo](https://nemo.sonarqube.org/overview?id=com.qualinsight.plugins.sonarqube%3Aqualinsight-plugins-sonarqube-status).

 ## Build status